-Patients are offered support with managing their symptoms and coping with the changes in their life caused by their mental health problems.
-They are also given opportunities to explore activities and techniques which will allow them to retain their independence and contacts within the community.
+You will be offered support with managing your symptoms and coping with the changes in your life caused by your mental health problems.
+You will also be given opportunities to explore activities and techniques, which will allow you to keep your independence and contacts within the community.

-We provide a range of therapeutic groups and activities which help people to regain their confidence and manage their symptoms including wellbeing groups and anxiety management.
+We provide a range of therapeutic groups and activities which help you to regain your confidence and manage your symptoms, including wellbeing groups and anxiety management.

-The aim of our service is for every person that comes, to work towards managing their symptoms and regaining their skills and confidence in activities of everyday life – shopping, cooking, socialising and playing an active role both in their family and their community.
+Our aim is for you to work towards managing your symptoms and regaining your skills and confidence in everyday activities.
+This could be with things like shopping, cooking, socialising and playing an active role - both in your family and community.

-Consultant psychiatrists visit regularly to review the progress of patients; while psychologists, physiotherapists and Age UK benefits advisors also visit on a regular basis to provide treatment and support to patients.
+Consultant psychiatrists visit regularly to review your progress; while psychologists, physiotherapists and Age UK benefits advisors also visit on a regular basis to provide treatment and support.

 Orchard House Day Hospital